h313/club-charterhelper/README.md

 * [MongoDB](https://github.com/icflorescu/openshift-cartridge-mongodb)
 * [NodeJS](https://github.com/icflorescu/openshift-cartridge-nodejs)

 Clone the repository and put the files from here into the repo.
 Commit and push to deploy.
-Don't forget to get a Google API key for Google APIs.
+Don't forget to get a Google API key for login using Google Apps.
+Put the key in the `clientID` and `clientSecret` variables in `server.js`.